k-rns/2020-05-22-WHOI-Python/index.md

 {% endif %}

 <p>This workshop is targeted towards the technical WHOI staff in order to improve project efficiency and build technical skills.
-It will only be held for 10 people at a time through an online Zoom meeting.</p>
+It will only be held for 10 people at a time through an online Zoom meeting.
+Registration is required.
+Please contact <a href='mailto:stace@whoi.edu'>stace@whoi.edu</a> for availability.</p>
 <p>Workshop sponsorship: WHOI Academic Programs Doherty Award and a DDVPR Technical Staff Training Award.</p>

 {% comment %}